IDAEA-EVS/waterpybal/docs/source/pet_calcs.md

 ---
 - **kwargs dic

-A dictionary that defines the inputs of the ETP method.
+A dictionary that defines the inputs of the PET method.

 The constant values can be defined directly

-Rasters have to be defined with "raster" keyword, and then introduced in raster_etp_var_dic argument as a dictionary
+Rasters have to be defined with "raster" keyword, and then introduced in raster_pet_var_dic argument as a dictionary

-If the ETP variable exists in the waterpybal dataset, the "ds" keyword have to be used.
+If the PET variable exists in the waterpybal dataset, the "ds" keyword have to be used.

 Format:
 {"var_name_1":constant_value, "var_name_2": "raster", "var_name_3": "ds",... }